lex-node/governance/constitution/constitution.md

 * **Executive:** the functions of the Pocket DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Stake:** POKT deposited with the Council On-Chain Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation), for so long as such POKT remains so deposited.
-* **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network, including the appointment or removal of directors or supervisors.
+* **Governance Upgrades:** any amendment to the government apparatus of the Pocket DAO, including the appointment or removal of directors or supervisors.
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring Council On-Chain Treasury funds, and/or changing parameters
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy
 * **Legal Proceeding:** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.